MicrosoftDocs/visualstudio-docs/subscriptions/assign-license-bulk.md

 ### Q: Can I edit subscriber details of individuals added in an Azure AD group?
 A: No -- To modify information for an individual subscriber, you will need to remove them from the Azure AD security group and assign them a subscription individually.

-### Q: I added someone to my Azure AD security group, but I don’t see them added in the Subscriptions Administration Portal, and they don’t have a subscription.
+### Q: I added someone to my Azure AD security group, but I don't see them added in the Subscriptions Administration Portal, and they don't have a subscription.
 Why not?
 A: Depending on how your organization has configured Azure AD, you may see delays of up to 24 hours before the user is added.
-If it’s been longer than 24 hours, [contact support](https://visualstudio.microsoft.com/support/support-overview-vs).
+If it's been longer than 24 hours, [contact support](https://visualstudio.microsoft.com/support/support-overview-vs).

 ## See also
 - [Visual Studio documentation](https://docs.microsoft.com/visualstudio/)